 Automation not only helps with productivity improvements; it also helps with fraud prevention.
 Automated purchasing systems have many benefits but from a procurement fraud perspective, it can offer the following benefits

-- The ability for end users to create a receipt for purchases ensures that there is a proof that the item was purchased and this is not a fraudulent purchase order.
+• The ability for end-users to create a receipt for purchases ensures that there is proof that the item was purchased and this is not a fraudulent purchase order.

-- Complete visibility into spend, the data is at one place and any decent purchasing system can run reports and provide historical purchasing information.
+• Complete visibility into spend, the data is in one place and any decent purchasing system can run reports and provide historical purchasing information.

-When it comes to procurement fraud, the best step forward is to put together preventive controls which can prevent the procurement fraud from happening.
+When it comes to procurement fraud, the best step forward is to put together preventive controls that can prevent procurement fraud from happening.
 As the adage goes “Prevention is better than cure”.

 Some of you might say that we are small enough to have any kind of fraud, but it is easier to implement basic controls when your organization is small vs when your organization has grown up to 100 of employees and multiple locations.
 Also, keep in mind that you don’t overburden your employees with a lot of control, implement sufficient but lean controls.
 Automated purchasing systems can help in simplifying the implementation of such controls and provides better spend visibility.